The calm man in the capital: Biden lets others spike the ball but notches a win

 While Biden knew that would aggravate progressives in his own party, he gambled that he could keep enough of them in line without public chest-beating and figured that it was more important to let McCarthy claim the win to minimize a revolt on the hard right that could put his speakership in danger.
 Indeed, in private briefing calls following the agreement, White House officials told Democratic allies that they believed they got a good deal, but urged their surrogates not to say that publicly lest it upset the delicate balance.

 The strategy paid off with a strong bipartisan vote by the House on Wednesday night passing the deal, which will suspend the debt ceiling while imposing spending restraints for the next two years.
-The compromise still must be voted on by Monday in the Senate, where the procedural hurdles are byzantine, but with both majority and minority leaders on board, the chances of passage appeared strong.
+The Senate followed with passage of the bill late Thursday, with similarly bipartisan support.

 The president’s approach to the negotiations — and especially their aftermath — reflects a half-century of bargaining in Washington.
 When someone has been around as long as Biden has, resisting the temptation to spike the ball and claim victory can be critical to actually securing the victory in the first place.
 From the start of the clash with McCarthy’s Republicans, Biden has followed the instincts he has developed through long, hard and sometimes painful experience.